Understanding Lower Back Ache

 Spine Clinic Insights

-I am extremely delighted to see you reading through this resource page, My name is Dr Salam, and I am an orthopaedic surgeon in Coimbatore.
+I am extremely delighted to see you reading through this resource page, My name is Dr Salam, and I am an orthopedic surgeon in Coimbatore.

 I practice at One Care Medical Center.
 I created this resource page to help you understand back pain.